sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 }
 {{< /highlight >}}

-#### Defining check dependencies {#defining-check-dependencies}
+#### Check dependencies filter attributes {#check-dependencies-attributes}

-The check dependencies filter uses a custom check definition attribute `dependencies`.
+The check dependencies filter uses a custom check definition attribute: `dependencies`.
 The `dependencies` attribute should define an array containing names of checks or client/check pairs.

-Here's an example of a check definition that depends on a check named `mysql`:
+Here's an example of a check definition that will be filtered if a check named `mysql` from the same client is already alerting:

 {{< highlight json >}}
 {